barbara-mayfield/Sprint-Challenge-Authentication/README.md

 - [ ] What is the purpose of using _sessions_?

+Sessions are a way to store data for individual users with a unique session ID.

 - [ ] What does bcrypt do to help us store passwords in a secure manner.

+Bcrypt salts our passwords that get hashed, so the resulting password is always different for the same input.

 - [ ] What does bcrypt do to slow down attackers?

+Not only does the salting prevent people from building a dictionary of passwords, bcrypt is designed to slow down.
+The slower the algorithm, the less amount of guesses can be made what the password is.

 - [ ] What are the three parts of the JSON Web Token?

+The header - consists of the type of token and the signing algorithm being used.
+The payload - consists of the claims i.e.(issuer, expiration time, audience) The signature - consists of the encoded header, encoded payload, a secret which will be signed.

 ## Minimum Viable Product